"

 Stresses of Family Life

-In addition to the stresses of daily life that we all face, including finding work, paying bills, relationships with friends and family, taking care of our health, etc., parents with young children face even greater burdens.
-Parents with young children are often at the beginning of their careers and make less money in addition to having to pay all the costs related to child-rearing.
-We know from research and parent reports that there is a clear lack of affordable, quality childcare and financial subsidies to help with costs (Improving Child Care Access, 2024; Washington Department of Commerce, 2019), leading to more young families living in poverty.
+We all face the stresses of daily life, including finding work, paying bills, [pb_glossary id=686]relationships[/pb_glossary] with friends and family, taking care of our health, etc. However, parents with young children face even greater burdens.
+They are often at the beginning of their careers and make less money in addition to having to pay all the costs related to child-rearing.
+We know from research and parent reports that there is a lack of affordable, quality childcare and financial subsidies to help with costs (Improving Child Care Access, 2024; Washington Department of Commerce, 2019), leading to more young families living in poverty.
 Families often need greater access to healthcare for themselves, their children, and often their own parents, which is lacking in many communities.
-Many families may work in positions where family leave is not even available.
-Other families struggle with the additional responsibilities if their child happens to have special needs or is struggling academically.
+Many families may work in positions where family leave is not available.
+Other families struggle with the additional responsibilities if their child has special needs or is struggling academically.

-Working with therapists and teachers can often feel like a second job for many families.
-Families often report that the result of the lower income, little to no paid time off work, and higher costs mean that most feel like they have no safety net (Lankachandra et al., 2022); one injury, illness, car repair, or other such expense would be devastating.
+Working with therapists and teachers can feel like a second job for many families.
+Families often report that due to their lower income, little to no paid time off work, and higher costs, they feel like they have no safety net (Lankachandra et al., 2022).
+One injury, illness, car repair, or other such expense would be devastating.
 Overall, family life is stressful and leaves many families feeling overwhelmed much of the time.
 Family stress can also lead to relationship challenges for the adults of the family, which only compounds the stress that the children feel.

 Influences on Families

 Think back for a moment to what you know and have learned about child development philosophers and theorists.
-It is appropriate here to recall Urie Bronfenbrenner and the ecological systems theory.
-According to Bronfenbrenner, everything in a child’s environment affects how he or she grows and develops (as cited in Guy-Evans, 2024).
-Within the child’s microsystem (the small, immediate environment in which the child lives) of home and school, Broffenbrenner’s research shows that the more encouraging and nurturing the relationship between the people in these two places are, the greater the benefit the child will receive from each environment.
+According to Bronfenbrenner, an ecological systems theorist, everything in a child’s environment affects how they grow and develop (as cited in Guy-Evans, 2024).
+Bronfenbrenner noted the importance of the child’s microsystem (the small, immediate environment in which the child lives) of home and school.
+The more encouraging and nurturing the relationship between the people in these two places are, the greater the benefit the child will receive from each environment.
 In turn, this can positively influence how strong and successful the child will likely grow to be.

 Relationships between the adults in the family are a significant influence on children, and so are the relationships the family has with the people with whom the child spends time.